VEGAN 101: VEGAN SIDE EFFECTS, WHAT TO EXPECT WHEN YOU GO VEGAN

 - Fewer PMS symptoms (yay ladies!).

 - Your tastebuds come to life.
-By removing animal-based products from your diet, especially dairy, you'll soon remove a funky coat that usually covers our tongue when we've been eating these types of foods on a regular basis.
-You'll soon experience a boost in the tastes and sensations produced by natural foods, and your cravings will start to subside too.
+By removing animal-based products from your diet, especially dairy, you'll soon experience a boost in the tastes and sensations produced by fresh foods, and your cravings will start to subside too, provided that you are eating plenty of meals and dishes that are satisfying to you.

-- Crazy cravings for extremely healthy foods you had never felt before (probably due to the fact that your tastebuds really come alive).
-I remember getting serious cravings for things like kale, shitake mushrooms and brussels sprouts when before they were only for chocolate.
+- Odd cravings for foods you had never felt before (probably due to the fact that your tastebuds really come alive).
+I remember getting serious cravings for things like kale, shiitake mushrooms and brussels sprouts when I had never craved these foods before.

 - Better performance in sports or physical activities in general, more stamina and endurance.